 Start with a positive, if you can.
-You could talk about the new national pharmacy first service and the positive impact it is having locally in terms of reducing pressures on other parts of the health service and reducing waiting times/increasing access for patients.
+You could talk about the Pharmacy First service and the positive impact it is having locally in terms of reducing pressures on other parts of the health service and reducing waiting times/increasing access for patients.
+NHS predictions suggest that this and other pharmacy services - such as Blood Pressure Checks and access to Contraception - could free up as many as 10 million GP appointments annually.
 If possible, give some local statistics or anecdotes.
 Try to get across the message that this service demonstrates how pharmacies can help patients and the wider NHS, given the right funding and support.